 Generally produced by laser scanning (LiDAR) or photogrammetry, a point cloud is a set of points in space,.
 Depending on their density, these points help you visualize the external surfaces of objects or environments, as they enable to have a 3D reaslistic representation of an existing environment..
 Therefore, they are often used in the construction industry, along with BIM models.

-But such sets of data can do a lot more for your industry.
-3D scanning technology enables you to capture a digital copy of an object, when creating a CAD model from scratch can be long, costly and complex.
+But such sets of data can do a lot more for your industry: 3D scanning technology enables you to capture a digital copy of an object, when creating a CAD model from scratch can be long, costly and complex.
 Let’s see why point clouds in virtual reality can be a great asset for your industry and how to use it efficiently.

 TABLE OF CONTENT

-WHY IS POINT CLOUD DATA IMPORTANT FOR ANY INDUSTRY?
+WHY IS POINT CLOUD DATA IMPORTANT?

 Point clouds in virtual reality can be useful in many cases.
 For example, why build a model for an existing object in your factory?
 In many cases, when you don’t have a CAD model available, creating one from measurements is time-consuming and error-prone compared to generating a point cloud.
 Besides, you can always use that point cloud as a basis for the 3D model.

 Does this mean you should forget about 3D models and only use point cloud data from now on?
 Absolutely not.
 They complement one another.
 Point clouds are often an incomplete representation of a scene, because it only takes the outer layer of objects into account.
 Engineers working with it can deal with the noise and incompleteness, but software solutions are still under investigation.

 The best way to work with point clouds is to visualize them with virtual reality.
 CAD models provide you with “as-designed” data, whereas point cloud is about “as-is” data.
 Combining them in the same VR environment enables you to get projected data and compare them with the real data.